VIDEO Nov 2016 Lancet Countdown: Tracking Progress on Health and Climate Change

 Atmospheric greenhouse gases (GHGs)

 The series of GHG graphs above shows our dire emergency situation.
-Today's atmospheric GHGs are far above their 800,000 year maximum, have abruptly increased from 1900, and CO2 is still accelerating.
+Today's atmospheric GHGs are far above their 800,000 year maximum, have abruptly increased from 1900, and are still accelerating.

 National medical and health organizations can make a great difference by writing to their national governments.